wazo-platform/wazo-doc/source/cti_client/xlets/people.rst

 ===============================

-The file has the same structure as the import file, with a supplementary field: ``id``, which is the internal contact ID from XiVO.
+The file has the same structure as the import file, with a supplementary field: ``id``, which is the internal contact ID from Wazo.

 * The first line (the list of field names) is ordered in alphabetical order.
 * The file will be encoded in ``UTF-8``.